-- are potentially impacted upon by a nearby industrial / employment area, or
+- are potentially impacted upon by a nearby industrial / employment area, or - are on steep (> 1:10) or elevated land within 100m of an arterial, sub-arterial or collector road

-All industrial / commercial / employment development is to comply with the Industrial Noise Policy (DECC 2000).

-5. Noise walls are not permitted on any sub-arterial road, collector street or local street.
+- 4. All industrial / commercial / employment development is to comply with the Industrial Noise Policy (DECC 2000). - 5.
+Noise walls are not permitted on any sub-arterial road, collector street or local street.
 Arterial roads require an innovative solution that maintains a quality landscape and streetscape.
-Options for arterial roads can include, but may not be limited to landscaped mounds, a combination of mounds and walls or well-designed walls that have interesting materials, colours, patterns and an openness through use of transparent materials or outwardly angled walls.

-A combination of the following measures (described in Figure 29) is to be used to mitigate the impacts of traffic noise on sub-arterial roads and collector streets:
+Options for arterial roads can include, but may not be limited to landscaped mounds, a combination of mounds and walls or well-designed walls that have interesting materials, colours, patterns and an openness through use of transparent materials or outwardly angled walls. - A combination of the following measures (described in Figure 2936) is to be used to mitigate the impacts of traffic noise on sub-arterial roads and collector streets: - setbacks and service roads, - internal dwelling layouts that are designed to minimise noise in living and sleeping areas, - changes in topography, - using attached dwellings, - using higher than standard fencing between separate buildings constructed with a suitably solid mass, and - site layouts that locate principal private open space areas away from the noise source.